Anoop-Grunt/lte-drone-simulation-ns3-gazebo-ros/README.md

-# NS3-Gazebo-ROS2 Integra# NS3-Gazebo-ROS2 Integrated LTE Network Simulation
+# NS3-Gazebo-ROS2 Integrated LTE Network Simulation

 A real-time integrated simulation platform combining NS-3 LTE network simulation with Gazebo drone simulation and ROS2 orchestration.
 This system simulates an LTE network with three eNodeBs and a mobile UE (drone) that responds to network conditions, with live RSRP visualization in Gazebo.